George540/learn_code_like_123/README.md

 This project is fully written in **Python 3**.
 To clone this repo and run the program, we need:
 - **Python** (3.7 or later)
 - **Tkinter Library** (include everything to run Tk out of the box if Python 3.7 or later is installed)

+## Repository

+- This is the link to the github repository of the project: https://github.com/George540/learn_code_like_123
+- To clone it, here is the HTTPS link: https://github.com/George540/learn_code_like_123.git

+Clone main branch for the latest version of the project.

 ## Check Installation